-We then formally test the hypothesis that providers in areas controlled by the Association behave non-competitively, using data from the experimental auction platform.
+We then formally test the hypothesis that providers in areas controlled by the Association behave non-competitively using data from the experimental auction platform.
+Specifically, our objective is to measure the fraction of suppliers behaving competitively when invited to submit anonymous bids in an auction platform.
 Together with the government of Senegal, we designed a just-in-time auction platform for mechanized desludging jobs.
 The goal was to decrease prices and increase households' access to the improved sanitation technology.
 Households could contact the call center to obtain a quote for a mechanized desludging.
 Suppliers were invited to bid by text message, and the lowest bid was presented to the client, who could accept or reject it.
 The design of the platform included a number of experimentally randomized features.
 Jobs were offered to a randomly selected group of between 8 and 20 potential bidders.
 The auction format was also randomized.
 In half of the auctions, the platform used a revisable-bid format which periodically provided invited participants with information about the current lowest standing bid and allowed bidders to revise their bid.
 The other half of auctions were conducted using a sealed-bid format.
 The bidders' identities were not revealed to the other bidders in either format.